ManviPandey11/CV-1/README.md

 Credits This website was created by Manvi Pandey, and is licensed under the MIT License.

-Feedback If you have any feedback or suggestions, feel free to create an issue on this repository or contact me directly at - manvipandey04@gmail.com
+Feedback If you have any feedback or suggestions, feel free to create an issue on this repository.